-Monitoring Methods Based on Water Levels Measured in Wells
+Measuring Site Specific Recharge Based on Water Levels in Wells

-Because of its simplicity, the water table fluctuation method is probably the most commonly used technique for estimating GW recharge; all that is required are the specific yield and changes in water levels over time.
+Because of its relative simplicity, the water table fluctuation method is probably the most commonly used technique for estimating GW recharge; all that is required are the specific yield and changes in water levels over time.
 Advantages of this approach include its simplicity and no need to understand the mechanism by which water moves through the unsaturated zone.
 A disadvantage is that the aerial distribution of specific yield at a particular monitoring site may lead to a wide range of recharge estimates.

 Recharge is defined as water that infiltrates through the soil, into the unsaturated zone, and into the water table.
 Per this definition, recharge does not necessarily result in a water table rise; when the moisture content in the unsaturated zone has to reach a minimum level before recharge can reach the water table.
-In short, recharge includes water necessary to meet the moisture requirements of the unsaturated zone (Sophocleous, 1991).
+In short, recharge includes water necessary to meet the moisture requirements of the root zone and the unsaturated zone (Sophocleus, 1991).